Don328/PersonalSite/Client/wwwroot/markdown/about-me/stories/pro-se.md

-﻿I was sued by a collection agency over what was a fraudulant collection and defended myself pro-se (self represented) and won (because the collection was in fact, fraudulant).
+﻿# Citizen Litigator
+I was sued by a collection agency.
+I didn't have the money to pay for an attourney (and they knew it).

+I stared cross eyed at the leagaleze of the Arizona Municipal Code until the needl appeared to me from amongst the straw...

+...